Headwaters forests provide over 60% of the American West’s water supply and they are in grave danger.

 Together, we guide and connect successful efforts around the region to multiply their impact and tell the stories of successful source water protection efforts and spreading these innovative approaches.

-Deputy Director - Northern Rockies & Prairies Regional Center National Wildlife FederationMore
+Deputy Regional Director and Senior Director, Western Water - National Wildlife FederationMore

 National Director for Watershed, Fish, Wildlife, Air, Rare Plants, and Subsistence in Alaska - US Forest ServiceMore

 Environmental Supervisor, Watershed Protection and Property Management - Eugene Water & Electric BoardMore

 We are developing a new understanding of where water comes from - not from the streams, but from the forest.

 - Ron Lehr, President Denver Water Board (1993-1999)

 Recommendations for Improving Forest Health, Water Protection and Wildfire Resilience

 Carpe Diem West, in partnership with the National Forest Foundation spearheaded a research project in February 2019 in three locations near national forests across the rural West (Wenatchee, WA; Buena Vista, CO; and Flagstaff, AZ) in order to better understand the connections voters in these types of communities make between forest health and clean water and wildfire prevention, and to assess their willingness to support dedicating additional funding for these purposes.
 Focus group participants in these places valued forests for a variety of benefits they provide, ranging from the spiritual to the economic.
 They saw prevention of wildfires - and wildfire smoke specifically - as a compelling rationale for additional investment in forest conservation and health.
 Read the full report and its findings by downloading the report below.
 April 2019Download